Are the BSDs Dying? Some Security Researchers Think So - Slashdot

 They would have only been discovered and exploited by the malicious and never disclosed unless the attack was discovered while the company responsible would spin the issue and would ( in most cases ) not spend the money to secure other installations.

-Because flaws cannot be hidden, overlooked or covered up, researchers and other interested parties can perform their own ind
+Because flaws cannot be hidden, overlooked or covered up, researchers and other interested parties can perform their own independent audit of the software powering their systems.

+-- More eyeballs does in fact mean more secure code. -- Think of it as a global oversight committee.

 Why was the Shellshock bug there for 25 years?
 (Score:1)